gianni-jin/TalentForce-V2.0/README.md

 ### Front-end

-- **Angular**: Used for creating dynamic, component-based UI.
+- **Typescript and Angular**: Used for creating dynamic, component-based UI.
 - **Bootstrap**: For styling and creating responsive layouts.

 ### Back-end

-- **Spring Boot**: Handles API logic, database connections, and validation.
+- **Java and Spring Boot**: Handles API logic, database connections, and validation.
 - **JPA (Hibernate)**: Provides ORM functionality.
 - **MySQL**: Relational database for storing data.